musti-b/DistanceMeasurement/README.md

 ## Features
 - Accurate distance measurement using an ultrasonic sensor.
-- Real-time display of results on an OLED or TFT screen.
+- Real-time display of results on an OLED screen.
 - LED indicators for predefined distance ranges:
   - **LED 1**: Lights up for distances under 1 meter.
   - **LED 2**: Lights up for distances 1 meter or more.